ram-ek/p2p-file-sharing/README.md

 # Architecture
 - It follows a hybrid architecture where a tracker is responsible for handling the requests from peers.

-# Working
-1. User should create an account and register with tracker.
-2. Login using the user credentials.
-3. Tracker maintains information of clients with their files(shared by client) to assist the clients for the communication between peers.
-4. User can create Group and hence will become admin of that group.
-5. User can fetch list of all Groups in server.
-6. User can join/leave group.
-7. Group admin can accept group join requests.
-8. Fetch list of all sharable files in a Group.
-9. Download:
-    - Retrieve peer information from tracker for the file.
-    - Download file from multiple peers (different pieces of file from different peers - ​piece selection algorithm​) simultaneously and all the files which client downloads will be shareable to other users in the same group.
-File integrity is ensured using SHA1 comparison.
-    - Piece selection algorithm used selects random piece and then downloads it from a random peer having that piece.
-10. Show downloads.
-11. Stop sharing file.
-12. Logout from the terminal.

 # Execution
 1. Create user
 ```